 The Bank also carries out a detailed review of its loan portfolio twice yearly in accordance with the requirements of the Financial Institutions Act (FIA) 1995.
-The General Banking Risk Reserve is created as an appropriation of retained earnings for the difference between the specific provision and the carrying amount of non-performing advances.
+The General Banking Risk Reserve is created as an appropriation of retained earnings for the difference between the specific provision as required per Supervision Guideline # 5 and the accounting provision in line with IFRS requirements.